soerenhm/photodember-code/readme.md

-# Photo-Dember effect in strong laser-pulse excited dielectrics
+# Photo-Dember effect in strong-laser-pulse-excited dielectrics

+Work in progress!